MostafaSamiro/Flutter-Hadiaty-App/README.md

 ## 📸 Screenshots

-Explore the ZOOR app with these screenshots:
+Explore the Hadiaty app with these screenshots:

 ![Screenshot 42](42.jpg)
 ![Screenshot 34](43.jpg)